Empress Wu Zetian — The Only Female Emperor in the History of China

-She not only put the crown on herself and changed name of the empire, but also further flourished the empire and improved people’s well being.
-She was another challenger of the Dominant Family System and the best representative of Feminism.
+She not only put the crown on herself and changed the name of the empire but also further flourished the empire and improved civilians’ well-being.

-As the first woman who obtained the great centralized power of a powerful country, her love live was quite colorful as well.
+As the first and only woman who obtained great centralized power and sovereignty, her love life was also colorful.